genepattern/tfsites.DefineTfBindingSitesFromPBM/docs/v1/index.md

 ### Inputs and Outputs

 - <span style="color: red;">*</span> **raw PBM data (.tsv)**
-    - Input file containing the raw PBM dataset.
+    - File containing the raw PBM dataset.
 This file is the output of a protein-binding microarray experiment obtained from uniPROBE.
 - <span style="color: red;">*</span>**reference relative affinity table output filename (.tsv)**
     - Name of the output file containing the normalized PBM data.
 - <span style="color: red;">*</span>**histograms of relative affinities output filename(.png)**
-    - Name of the output graph containing 3 histogram plots of the normalized affinity values.
+    - Name of the output graph containing 3 histogram plots of the relative affinity values.

 ### Other Parameters
 - <span style="color: red;">*</span>**binding site definition (string)**
     - IUPAC definition of the core transcription factor binding site (see [here](https://www.bioinformatics.org/sms/iupac.html)).
 The length of the IUPAC definition should be the same length k as the k-mers in the raw PBM file.
 - <span style="color: red;">*</span>**column of PBM k-mers (integer)**
-    - Number of the column containing the forward DNA sequence in the input PBM file (1-indexed, 1 is the first column).
+    - Number of the column containing the forward DNA sequence in the raw PBM file (1-indexed, 1 is the first column).
 - <span style="color: red;">*</span>**column of PBM MFI (integer)**
-    - Number of the column containing the MFI signal in the input PBM file (1-indexed, 1 is the first column).
+    - Number of the column containing the median fluorescence intensity (MFI) signal in the raw PBM file (1-indexed, 1 is the first column).
 - <span style="color: red;">*</span>**header present (boolean)**
-    - If `True`, a header exists in the PBM data file.
+    - If `True`, a header exists in the raw PBM file.
 If `False`, no header exists.
 - **report sites only (boolean)**
     - `default = False`
-    - If `True`, only report k-mers abiding by the IUPAC definition.
+    - If `True`, only report k-mers abiding by the binding site definition.
 If `False`, report all k-mers.
 - **enforce minimum relative affinity (boolean)**
     - `default = False`
-    - If `True`, normalize the data so the minimum affinity value is set to 0.001.
-The normalized affinity values will range between 0.001 and 1.0.
-If `False`, the values will range between 0 and 1.0.
+    - If `True`, enforce the relative affinities to range between 0 and 1.
+If `False`, the original range of the relative affinities will remain the same.
 - **define highest relative affinity sequence (string)**
     - `default = None`
     - The k-mer sequence whose MFI will be used to normalize the MFI values of all other k-mers.
 The relative affinity for this k-mer will be 1.0.

 ## Warnings Printed:

-1. If there exists another k-mer that conforms to the IUPAC definition and has a higher MFI than one provided by the user as the **Max K-mer to Normalize**.
+1. If there exists another k-mer that conforms to the binding site definition and has a higher MFI than one provided by the user as the **Max K-mer to Normalize**.
-2. If there are any k-mers that do not conform to the IUPAC definition but have a MFI greater than the k-mer provided by the user.
-The affinities of all non-IUPAC kmers with a higher MFI will be capped at 1.0.
+2. If there are any k-mers that do not conform to the binding site definition but have a MFI greater than the k-mer provided by the user.
+The affinities of these k-mers will be capped at 1.0.

 ## Input Files